 Nigeria: FCTA to establish microfinance banks in area councils

-The Federal Capital Territory Administration (FCTA) will establish microfinance banks in the six area councils of the territory to provide easy access to financial services for the administration’s business operators, the Minister of State (FCT), Oloye Olajumoke Akinjide, has disclosed.
+The Federal Capital Territory Administration (FCTA) will establish microfinance banks in the six Area Councils of the territory to provide easy access to financial services for the administration’s business operators, the Minister of State for FCT, Oloye Olajumoke Akinjide, disclosed this on Thursday.

 The minister, who stated this at the commissioning of HATLAB Place in Abuja, explained that the establishment of the microfinance banks would substantially address the funding limitation of micro, small and medium enterprises (MSMEs).

 “Needless to remind that inadequate funding of micro, small and medium enterprises (MSMEs) affects positive economic growth.
 I once more use this opportunity to reaffirm our commitment towards the establishment of FCT Microfinance Banks in all the Area Councils of the FCT.

 “We are also positioned to encourage value addition and linkages and ensure the establishment of business clusters, trade zones and business incubators in the FCT through the Abuja Enterprise Agency (AEA),” she said.